-- Once a Series: Diotoir and Nemesis entered the arena at least once a year with a prop.
+- Once a Season: Diotoir and Nemesis entered the arena at least once a year with a prop.
 They wore a chef's hat with a kebab in Series 2, The Steel Avenger's feather duster in Series 3, Nerd Glasses in the Series 4 Celebrity Special, and an image of Panic Attack during the Extreme 1 melee, filmed during Series 5.

 - Plucky Comic Relief: As you can probably tell from most of the other tropes listed here.
 Particularly notable since they managed to pull this off without becoming a full-on Joke Character.